yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/diagnostics-report.md

 ## Configure diagnostics collection

-To control whether to send diagnostics to YugabyteDB, you can use the `--send-diagnostics` flag or export an environment variable.
+To control whether to send diagnostics to Yugabyte, you can use the `--send-diagnostics` flag or export an environment variable.

 Set the flag as follows: